tc39/notes/es6/2013-01/jan-29.md

 YK: The differences between === and is are significantly small.

-BE: On behalf of Dave Herman and Jason Orendorff… Syntax needs to be worth the expense and there options.
+BE: On behalf of Dave Herman and Jason Orendorff...
+Syntax needs to be worth the expense and there options.

 General agreement.

 WH: (question about new type NaNs)

-AWB: No spec provisions, currently…
+AWB: No spec provisions, currently...

 WH: Hypothetical discussion about new "decimal" type with a "decimal  NaN" and the implications of NaN equality.
 The issue that would arise would be that a decimal NaN would be unequal to itself but would be distinguishable from the regular Number NaN.
 Therefore the example code for how *users* could implement `is` wouldn't work.
 However, if `is` is a language feature, then an implentation can fix it up to behave correctly when it adds additional primitive types such as Decimal, just as it would fix up the behavior of ==, etc.